Safe Prescribing Reduces Risk and Can Improve Outcomes.

 - The effects last 30 to 90 minutes — usually sufficient for short-acting opioids, but emergency assistance should always be sought.

-- While high doses of intravenous naloxone by paramedics have been associated with withdrawal symptoms, lower lay-administered doses produce much milder effects.
+- While high doses of intravenous narcan by paramedics have been associated with withdrawal symptoms, lower lay-administered doses produce much milder effects.

 According to the CDC, the AMA Task Force to Reduce Opioid Abuse and other authorities, patients considered at risk for opioid overdose are those who: